kraushan1997/Finbox-DBS-Raushan/README.md

 ## Pre-requisites
 - Install and configure Terraform
-- Install and configure AWS CLI
+- Install and configure AWS CLI.
+We'll need to create Access key and secret key and use in aws configure.In terraform code i'm using aws ec2 commmand so it's needed.
 - Create a .pem key and reference it in the Terraform file while creating the EC2 instance.

 ## Actions